-When JSON content is sent in the message field, it's not automatically parsed and is not being stored as attributes (key-value pairs).
+When JSON content is sent in the log's message field, it's not automatically parsed, and it's not stored as attributes (key/value pairs).
 Instead, the content remains in the message.
 It also may be truncated if the message exceeds the character limit.

 Reasons this may be happening:

-- If the content is not a valid JSON, it won't be parsed.
-Instead it will be stored as a string and truncated if it exceeds the character limit.
+- If the content is not valid JSON, it won't be parsed.
+Instead, it will be stored as a string and truncated if it exceeds the character limit.

-- The content is a valid JSON but "stringified" with escape characters.
-If that's the case, it will first be evaluated as a string, meaning that it will be truncated to 4096 characters before being evaluated as JSON.
+- If the content is valid JSON, it may have been "stringified" with escape characters.
+If that's the case, it will first be evaluated as a string, meaning that it will be truncated to 4,096 characters before being evaluated as JSON.
 The result of the truncation will be invalid JSON, and the data will be stored as a string.

 If you need more help, check out these support and learning resources: